dibrinsofor/dibrinsofor/README.md

 ## dibri. is trying his best.
 - I’m working on personal projects atm
+- Open to SWE opportunities
-- Microsoft student learn ambassador
+- Microsoft Learn Student Ambassador

 ## Last year I:
 - Interned at Total SE as a SWE
 - Finally finished Silicon Valley
-- Was granted a Google African Developer's Scholarship
+- Google African Developer's Scholarship recipient
 - Participated in the Facebook Build for SDG hackathon.
 We made it to the second round with our E-tourism solution

 ### Connect with me: